Last Updated on August 28, 2022 by Soumya

 Bangkok is famous for its street food scene.
 If you are still debating on what to eat in Bangkok, then make a trip to any of the local markets in and around the city.
 March to the umpteen number of street food vendors there and sample hundreds of eatables.

 Thai street food can never go wrong.
 Starting with fresh fruits, coconut ice creams to grilled seafood and deep-fried insects, street food vendors can offer you lots.
 Most of them are happy to let you sample their food.
-And then you can buy whatever you like best.
+And then you can buy whatever you

 Interested in exploring local markets in Bangkok?
 Read through our post on the best markets to visit in Bangkok as recommended by top travel bloggers.